 Some medications have been used for prevention for up to 6 – 12 months.
 These medications include cyproheptadine, valproate, amitriptyline, propranolol, riboflavin, and topiramate.
 The choice of medication depends largely on comorbid conditions: valproate is helpful in children with epilepsy, while topiramate is useful in obese patients and amitriptyline is useful for the treatment of depression.

-A menstrual migraine is best prevented with a dose of non-steroidal anti-inflammatory drugs, one or two days prior to menstruation.
+Menstrual migraine is best prevented with a dose of non-steroidal anti-inflammatory drugs, one or two days prior to menstruation.

 Management of acute attacks

 Non-steroidal anti-inflammatory drugs and acetaminophen are considered the first choice abortive therapy for acute attacks.
 Oral or rectal anti-emetics can be used for the treatment of associated nausea and vomiting.
-Triptans e.g. sumatriptan are deferred for a severe headache that is resisting to analgesics.
+Triptans e.g. sumatriptan is deferred for a severe headache that is resisting to analgesics.
 Other agents are helpful for resistant severe cases, including metoclopramide, diphenhydramine, dihydroergotamine, valproic acid, and prochlorperazine.